How do I apply?

 The Artistic Statement is your opportunity to discuss your creative vision for your project.
 This is where you can speak of the tone and style of the film, and to the reasoning behind your creative choices with regards to subject matter, medium, setting, etc. It’s also the place to touch upon your motivation for telling this story and for how you’ve decided to tell it.

 What kind of photo do I need for my application?
 How can I get it to you?

-You should upload a photo that is at least 10" (or 3000 pixels) with a 300 dpi resolution, so that it’s attached to your application.
+You should upload a photo that is at least 10" on the short side (or 3000 pixels) with a 300 dpi resolution, so that it attachess to your application.
 While you definitely don’t need a professional headshot, you should upload a picture that you are comfortable seeing online and in print, as it may be used for promotional purposes if your project is selected.
 Be sure to name your photo ‘firstname_lastname.jpg’ before uploading it!
 We cannot accept photos by mail or e-mail.

 Do AT&T and Tribeca look for certain types of films?
 How do I know if my project has a “qualified director, producer or screenwriter” attached?

-The AT&T Presents Untold Stories Pitch Award has no restrictions on genre, style, theme, but it should not contain excessive drug use, violence or offensive language.
-The projects are selected with the intention of supporting working filmmakers and producers based in U.S. and Puerto Rico who come from communities underrepresented in the film industry and whose projects are ready to go into production in 2019.
+The AT&T Presents Untold Stories Pitch Award has no restrictions on genre, style, or theme, but the film should not contain excessive drug use, violence or offensive language.
+Contest officials select projects with the intent to support working filmmakers and producers based in U.S. and Puerto Rico who come from communities underrepresented in the film industry and whose projects are ready to go into production in 2020.